 Senior employees within the business are made aware of, and expected to comply with, our anti-bribery and integrity policy, and compliance is reviewed regularly.

 Our policies and codes of conduct are designed to reduce the impact of our operations on our employees and on the communities in which we operate.
 To this end, we particularly encourage equal opportunity and a positive approach to health & safety and care for the environment; we see our policies in these areas as an integral part of our business activities.
-For example, we continue to improve our safety performance year-on-year and we are steadily increasing the number of sites with environmental, safety and quality certification.
-We also continue to actively engage with our communities through local liaison committees and support for local events, community groups and sports teams.
+For example, we aim to continuously improve our safety performance and we are steadily increasing the number of sites with environmental, safety and quality certification.
+We also continue to actively engage with the communities in which we operate through local liaison committees and support for local events, community groups and sports teams.

 Our due diligence process

-We aim whenever possible to work with preferred suppliers, who we can trust and with whom we can communicate effectively, especially in new areas of law which they may not be familiar with.
+We aim whenever possible to work with preferred suppliers, who we can trust and with whom we can communicate effectively, especially on new areas of law which they may not be familiar with.
 All key supplier relationships are reviewed regularly.
-During 2017, we commenced a review of the new supplier process throughout our three businesses.
+During 2017, we commenced a review of the new supplier process throughout the three businesses we operated at that time.
 One of the initial findings of the supplier onboarding process, was that there was no consistency of approach.
-Due to implementation of new IT systems across the businesses, this review remained ongoing at the year-end.
+Due to implementation of new IT systems across the businesses, this review remained ongoing at the year-end of 2017.

 Assessing and Managing the Risk

-As noted above, the vast majority of our supply chain is within the UK.
+As noted above, the vast majority of our supply chain is within the UK and Ireland.

 We recognise that some areas pose more of a risk of modern-slavery-related activities than others.
 This year we are continuing to put in place processes to identify the risks which may exist in our supply chain.